MichalOpoka/ecfr/cfr/title-02-Grants-Agreements/subtitle-A-Office-Management-Budget-Guidance-Grants-Agreements/chapter-II-Office-Management-Budget-Guidance/part-200-Uniform-Administrative-Requirements-Cost-Principles-Audit-Requirements-Federal-Awards/subpart-E-Cost-Principles/subjectgroup-ECFRea20080eff2ea53-Basic-Considerations/section-200.405.md

 (c) Any cost allocable to a particular Federal award under the principles provided for in this part may not be charged to other Federal awards to overcome fund deficiencies, to avoid restrictions imposed by Federal statutes, regulations, or terms and conditions of the Federal awards, or for other reasons.
 However, this prohibition would not preclude the non-Federal entity from shifting costs that are allowable under two or more Federal awards in accordance with existing Federal statutes, regulations, or the terms and conditions of the Federal awards.

-(d) Direct cost allocation principles.
-If a cost benefits two or more projects or activities in proportions that can be determined without undue effort or cost, the cost must be allocated to the projects based on the proportional benefit.
+(d) Direct cost allocation principles: If a cost benefits two or more projects or activities in proportions that can be determined without undue effort or cost, the cost must be allocated to the projects based on the proportional benefit.
 If a cost benefits two or more projects or activities in proportions that cannot be determined because of the interrelationship of the work involved, then, notwithstanding paragraph (c) of this section, the costs may be allocated or transferred to benefitted projects on any reasonable documented basis.
 Where the purchase of equipment or other capital asset is specifically authorized under a Federal award, the costs are assignable to the Federal award regardless of the use that may be made of the equipment or other capital asset involved when no longer needed for the purpose for which it was originally required.
-See also §§ 200.310 Insurance coverage through 200.316 Property trust relationship and 200.439 Equipment and other capital expenditures.
+See also §§ 200.310 through 200.316 and 200.439.

 (e) If the contract is subject to CAS, costs must be allocated to the contract pursuant to the Cost Accounting Standards.
 To the extent that CAS is applicable, the allocation of costs in accordance with CAS takes precedence over the allocation provisions in this part.

 [78 FR 78608, Dec.
 26, 2013, as amended at 79 FR 75885, Dec.
-19, 2014]
+19, 2014; 85 FR 49562, Aug.
+13, 2020]